slsa-framework/slsa/docs/spec-stages.md

 ## Versioning

-SLSA uses a variant of [Semantic Versioning](https://www.semvar.org) to assign version numbers to the Core Specification and Attestation Formats, collectivly known as the SLSA Specification.
+SLSA needs revision from time to time, so we version the specification to facilitate conformance efforts and prevent confusion.
+We assign version numbers to the Core Specification and Attestation Formats, collectivly known as the SLSA Specification.

-Given a version MAJOR.MINOR.PATCH, we will increment
+Given a version MAJOR.MINOR, we will increment
 -   MAJOR version when making backwards incompatible changes to the Core Specification.
--   MINOR version when making backwards compatible changes to the Core Specification.
--   PATCH version when making changes to the Attestation Formats.
+-   MINOR version when making backwards compatible changes to the Core Specification, or  when making changes to the Attestation Formats.

-We expect to release a MINOR version at least every three (3) months, and we expect to release a MAJOR version at most once per calendar year.
-We will release PTACH versions as often as necessary.
+Backwards incompatible changes to the core specification include adding a new track and either adding or removing requirements from an existing track.
+All other changes to the Core Specification are considered backwards compatible.

+Although we may revise the meaning of level, we will never fundamentally change it (e.g. SLSA Build Level 2 will retain its general meaning between versions).
+If you require precision when referring to SLSA levels, then include their version number using the syntax "SLSA <Track> <Level> (<Version>)" (e.g.
+"SLSA Build L3 (v1.0)").